Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Main results

 Therefore the function $x\mapsto t_n(x)$ is well defined on $[0,1]$.
 From now on, we refer to $t_n$ as the spread function (associated to $\P_\sX$). \end{lemma}

 The spread function can be viewed as a measure for the local mass of the distribution $\P_\sX$ around $x$.
-The more mass $\P_\sX$ has around $x$, the smaller $t_n(x)$ is, see Figure \ref{fig.spread_function_example} for an illustration.
+The more mass $\P_\sX$ has around $x$, the smaller $t_n(x)$ is.
 Whenever necessary, the spread function associated to a probability distribution $\P$ is denoted by $t_n^{\P}$.

 To derive a local convergence rate of the least-squares estimator taken over Lipschitz functions, one has to exclude the possibility that the design distribution $\P_\sX$ is completely erratic.
-Interestingly, no H\"older smoothness has to be imposed on the design density and it is sufficient to consider design distributions satisfying the following weak regularity assumption.
+Interestingly, no H\"older smoothness has to be imposed on the design density, and it is sufficient to consider design distributions satisfying the following weak regularity assumption.

 \begin{definition} For $n\geq 3$ and $D\geq 2,$ define $\mathcal{P}_n(D)$ as the class of all design distributions $\P_\sX \in \mM$, such that for any $0 < \eta \leq \sqrt{\log n}\, \sup_{x \in [0,1]}t_n(x),$